604People Overcame Homelessness

 Housing & Supportive Services

-YWCA St. Paul combats homelessness by providing affordable housing and housing-related services for homeless women, children and families.
-More than simply providing a place to live, our programs and services empower families to stabilize their lives, build new skills, decrease their dependency on emergency services and keep their families united and safe.
+YWCA St. Paul combats homelessness by providing affordable housing and housing-related services for families experiencing homelessness.
+More than simply providing a place to live, our programs and services empower families to stabilize their lives, build new skills, decrease their utilization of emergency services and keep their families united and safe.

 Core Programs & Services Include: